-Open Positions: We are looking for 1 PhD student and 1 PostDoc to join this project!
+Open Positions: We are looking for 1 PostDoc with expertise in Machine Learning to join this project!
 Please apply here!

 - Combinatorial Auctions via Machine Learning-based Preference Elicitation.
 Gianluca Brero, Benjamin Lubin, and Sven Seuken.
 In Proceedings of the 27th International Joint Conference on Artificial Intelligence and the 23rd European Conference on Artificial Intelligence (IJCAI-ECAI), Stockholm, Sweden, July 2018.[pdf]